Monday, April 28, 2008

 Traveling around to the shows has has been nothing but an adventure from the start of the ignition, the first crack of my snare drum, to the last beer poured into the trombone.
 I wouldn't trade these moments for any others.

-en no exception, so many people and places, so many stories.
+This years tour has been no exception, so many people and places, so many stories.
 The huge crowd at the first ever United Way Dance at the Car Tunes on Main in Findlay, Bill & me singing the National Anthem for 5000 people at the Greene County Fair to open the "Calf Scramble", or Dave, standing at the top of the grandstand at the Coschocton County Fairgrounds, doing guitar windmills for a large crowd of predominantly senior citizens, all with big smiles.
 In that crowd, an elderly man, stretching his three pronged cane out, to reach the play money that had been tossed out,sliding some of it to his wife, who then leaned over an picked it up, or the 12 or 13 year old Jacob Wasserman, from Atlanta, who joined us for 3 songs at the Maumee River Yacht Club and rocked the tent!!

 At Bremenfest, bringing up Terry Wyngart to my drumset accomapined by his seeing eye dog, and hearing him play a great version of Johnny B Goode!!